sammuelyee/docs/faqs.md

 ### I'm getting "Token is not present" errors

 This error happens because Google gives one token per application.
 If you connect your CartoDB account with Google Drive, it remains connected, so if you try to connect another CartoDB account with the same Google Drive account you will get an error.
-This is happening because Google Drive considers CartoDB a single application, and is not able to differentiate that requests are coming from two separate accounts within that application.
+This happens because Google Drive considers CartoDB a single application, and is not able to differentiate that requests are coming from two separate accounts within that application.

 To connect Google Drive to a second CartoDB account, you can either revoke access to the first CartoDB account, or create another Google Drive account to add your dataset from.

-## Other technical questions
+## Other Technical Questions

 ### Can CartoDB display real time data from a SQL database connection?

 Unfortunately, CartoDB doesn't allow reading data from a SQL connection in real time.
 Nevertheless, you can use the SQL API for writing data into CartoDB.

-### How can I use CartoDB.js and Mapbox.js together
+### How can I use CartoDB.js and Mapbox.js together?

 If you want to use all the features of CartoDB (infowindows, legends, dynamic layers) with Mapbox basemaps take a look at the following example: